Referential communication in heterogeneous communities of pre-trained visual deep networks: Setup

 \subsection{Datasets}

-As the agents rely on vision modules pre-trained on the ILSVRC2012 training set, we sample images from the validation data of that same dataset to further teach them to play the referential game, while reserving 10\% of those images for testing (note that we do not use image annotations).
-There are 50,000 images in this dataset, leading to 781 batches of 64 images, 713 for referential-game training and 78 for testing.
-Note that these \textit{imagenet1k} communication training and testing sets are thus both extracted from the original ILSVRC2012 \textit{validation} set.
+As nearly all agents rely on vision modules pre-trained on the ILSVRC2012 training set, we sample images from the validation data of that same dataset (50,000 images) to teach them to play the referential game, while reserving 10\% of those images for testing (note that we do not use image annotations).
+Thus, our \textit{ImageNet1k} communication training and testing sets are both extracted from the original ILSVRC2012 \textit{validation} set.

-Agents are also tested on an out-of-domain (\textit{OOD}) dataset containing classes from the larger ImageNet-21k repository, as pre-pro\-ces\-sed by \citeA{Ridnik:etal:2021}.
-We selected the new classes among those that are neither hypernyms nor hyponyms of imagenet1k classes, and we made sure that no OOD class had a WordNet path similarity score\footnote{As implemented in the NLTK toolkit: \url{https://www.nltk.org/}} above 0.125 with any imagenet1k class.
-We moreover used a number of heuristics, combined with manual inspection, to make sure the new classes were more or less at the same level of granularity as the imagenet1k categories.
-After applying these filters, we were left with 52 classes denoting objects that belong to semantic domains disjoint from those represented in imagenet1k, such as trees (\textit{olive tree}, \textit{fir}, \textit{red pine}) and human professions (\textit{carpenter}, \textit{physician}, \textit{organ grinder}).
-For each of them, we sampled all images available in the pre-processed ImageNet-21k dataset of \citeA{Ridnik:etal:2021} (guaranteed to be at least 450).
-We further split them into a larger 90\% set that is used for testing OOD communication accuracy (Section \ref{sec:referential-transfer} below) and to train the zero-shot classifier (Section \ref{sec:classifier-transfer} below); and a smaller 10\% set used for testing the OOD classifier.\footnote{We provide scripts to reproduce our imagenet1k and OOD datasets at \url{https://github.com/mahautm/emecom_pop_data}}
+Agents are also tested on an out-of-domain (\textit{OOD}) dataset containing classes from the larger ImageNet-21k repository, as pre-pro\-ces\-sed by \citet{Ridnik:etal:2021}.
+We selected the new classes among those that are neither hypernyms nor hyponyms of ImageNet1k classes, and we made sure that no OOD class had a WordNet path similarity score\footnote{As implemented in the NLTK toolkit: \url{https://www.nltk.org/}.} above 0.125 with any ImageNet1k class.\footnote{The COCO dataset, used to pre-train one of our visual modules, contains four labels slightly above the threshold, with maximum similarity at 0.17.} We moreover used a number of heuristics, combined with manual inspection, to make sure the new classes were more or less at the same level of granularity as the ImageNet1k categories.
+After applying these filters, we were left with 52 classes denoting objects that belong to semantic domains disjoint from those represented in ImageNet1k, such as trees (\textit{olive tree}, \textit{fir}, \textit{red pine}) and human professions (\textit{carpenter}, \textit{physician}, \textit{organ grinder}).
+For each of them, we sampled all images available in the pre-processed ImageNet-21k dataset of \citet{Ridnik:etal:2021} (guaranteed to be at least 450).
+We used 90\% of the OOD data for testing OOD communication accuracy (Section \ref{sec:referential-transfer} below) and to train the classifiers in the experiments reported in Appendix \ref{sec:classifier-transfer}.
+The remaining 10\% was used to test the latter classifiers.\footnote{We provide scripts to reproduce our ImageNet1k and OOD datasets at \url{https://github.com/mahautm/emecom_pop_data}}